 Eighth Grade

-Coding lessons use line based languages JavaScript, HTML, CSS, and Java to explore programming options.
+Coding lessons use line based languages JavaScript, HTML, and CSS to explore programming options.

 Movie Poster Project